 A good place to begin exploring Gozo is the Citadel, or Citadella, an historic castle right in the centre of Victoria.
 The area that is now the Citadel was first fortified around 1500 BC, with further developments occurring under Phoenician and Roman rule.

-Up until the 18th century it was the only fortified refuge against attack for Gozo's inhabitants.
-From the ramparts of this fascinating place visitors can admire sweeping views of the whole island.
-The Citadel houses a number of attractions and makes for an exciting visit.
+Up until the 18th century, it was the only fortified refuge against attack for Gozo's inhabitants.
+From the ramparts of this fascinating sanctuary, visitors can admire sweeping views of the whole islands.
+Happily, the Citadel houses a number of attractions and makes for an exciting visit.

-The Gozo Museum of Archaeology, found just inside the walls of the Citadel, in a 17th-century building that was originally the Town Hall, provides great insight into the history of the island.
-The museum illustrates the cultural history of Gozo from prehistoric times to the early modern era.
+The Gozo Museum of Archaeology, found just inside the walls of the Citadel, is a 17th-century building that was originally the town hall.
+It provides great insight into the history of the island, also illustrating the cultural history of Gozo from prehistoric times to the early modern era.

 One of the Citadel's greatest treasures is the beautiful 17th-century Baroque cathedral.
-The Citadel could easily keep tourists occupied for a few hours; the views alone justify a visit.
+The Citadel could easily keep tourists occupied for a few hours with the views alone justifying a visit.